Elections Alberta: Electoral Boundaries Commission

 Electoral boundary changes come from the Alberta Electoral Boundaries Commission, made up of five appointed members.
 The commission collects input from residents and politicians, then draws up the divisions based on enumeration and census data.
 A bill is then introduced and voted on in the Legislative Assembly.
 Minor changes may be made and introduced by members.
 Changes are then implemented by the chief electoral officer.

 An expansion from 83 to 87 ridings was recommended by the commission in June 2010, and their report with the new riding boundaries was in effect for the April 2012 general election.

 On recommendation from the Chief Electoral Officer, Glen Resler, Bill 7 was introduced on April 12, 2016, which amended the Electoral Boundaries Commission Act to authorize the appointment of a commission on or before October 31, 2016.
 This is so that there was sufficient time for Elections Alberta to implement the new boundaries in time for the 2019 Alberta general election.

+In December 2024, the Electoral Boundaries Commission was again mandated to propose new boundaries, this time for 89 ridings, an increase from 87.

+In April 2026, the committee completed it's year long work with the committee majority (including the judge), making minor adjustments, adding a seat in Edmonton and a seat in Calgary to account for the surging population growth in both cities.
+Included in the report was a heavily gerrymandered minority map from the UCP members of the committee.
+For the first time in the committee's history, the UCP led Alberta government did not approve the majority's recommendations, deciding instead to dissolve the independent committee and forming their own partisan led committee, to hastily redraw the electoral boundary maps before the November 2, 2026 deadline.
+For the 32nd general election it is expected that the partisan led committee redrawn boundaries will be used.